-Business equipment financing gives you the funds and the backing to purchase the equipment that your business requires to grow and evolve, helping you to keep up with demand without having to leave the company bank account looking dangerously light.
+Business equipment finance gives you the funds and the backing to purchase the equipment that your business requires to grow and evolve, helping you to keep up with demand without having to leave the company bank account looking dangerously light.

 There are numerous ways to finance new assets – such as using a bank overdraft, business loan, or entering into a lease agreement.
 However, all mean that you can upgrade existing equipment or buy a new asset without needing high levels of working capital.

 Benefits of business equipment financing

 Equipment finance has numerous benefits, particularly for small businesses and those looking to take advantage of opportunities in the marketplace.
 The advantages of leasing include:

 - Tax efficiency: Financing equipment can be more tax efficient; for example, with leasing, rentals can be 100% tax deductible against profits.